 Rats and mice keep pest control professionals busy in winter.
 While most of pests are inactive or hide-out in cold weather, mice and rats are looking for indoor shelters to survive.

 There are organic ways to keep mice and rat away.
+EZ Bed Bug Exterminator NYC offers effective solutions for pest control.
 They are simple but not easy.
 What does that mean.
-I try to say that every one knows sanitation is the best way to keep bugs away, but it is not easy to always keep up cleaning and maintenance around the house.
+I try to say that every one knows sanitation is the best way to keep bugs away, but it is not easy to always keep up cleaning and maintenance around the house, sometimes house owners don’t have the time to do this, one of the main reasons why we recommend to hire the Old Katy Power Washing to do deep cleaning at least once every 3 months.
+Alternatively, you may order professional pest control services.

 Many people may have heard rodent control, rat control or mice control.
 Rodent is a broad category of gnawing mammal.
 Let look at the definition of rodent and review the differences between rats and mice.